 Example: Joe and Scott get into an accident.
 The jury decides that Joe, the at-fault driver is responsible for 90% of the damages, while Scott did not wear a seatbelt, and is responsible for 10%.
 Let’s say that the final total for damages is $100,000.
 In a comparative negligence system, Joe would pay $90,000 and Scott would be responsible for the other $10,000.

 Law of: Colorado, Arkansas, Kansas, Georgia, Idaho, Maine, West Virginia, Nebraska, North Dakota, Oklahoma, Tennessee, Utah.

 This system is similar to the one above, however, the victim must be responsible for less than 50% of their injuries.
 If it is found that they are responsible for more, they will not receive any compensation.

 Law of: Connecticut, Delaware, Hawaii, Illinois, Indiana, Iowa, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, Ohio, Oregon, Pennsylvania, South Carolina, Texas, Vermont, Wisconsin, Wyoming.

 Understanding auto accident laws can be challenging.
 If you have been injured in a car accident, you should contact an experienced personal injury lawyer immediately to get advice on your case, to protect your rights, and help to ensure you get the compensation you deserve.
-At the Law Office of Nathan Hhogle, we will do just that!
+At Hogle Injury Law we will do just that!
 Schedule a free consultation using our web form or call us at (480) 999-0646.